Taylor-Serrano one of best fights at MSG - Hearn

-Katie Taylor v Amanda Serrano: Eddie Hearn says undisputed clash "one of the best fights in boxing history" at Madison Square Garden
+Katie Taylor v Amanda Serrano 'one of best fights' at Madison Square Garden, says Eddie Hearn

 Last updated on .From the section Boxing

-Katie Taylor's epic victory over Amanda Serrano was "one of the best fights in boxing history" at Madison Square Garden, according to Eddie Hearn.
+Katie Taylor's epic victory over Amanda Serrano was "one of the best fights in boxing history" at Madison Square Garden, said Eddie Hearn.

-Taylor, 35, came back from the brink of defeat to win a split decision and retain her undisputed lightweight championship title in New York.
+Taylor, 35, came back from the brink of defeat to win on a split decision and retain her undisputed lightweight championship title in New York.

-The last 30 seconds saw both women hurt on their feet but continuing to swing.
+The last 30 seconds saw both women hurt but on their feet continuing to swing.

-"We just saw one of the best fights in boxing history at the Mecca of boxing.
+"We just saw one of the best fights in boxing history at the mecca of boxing.
 Unbelievable," Hearn told BBC 5 Live.

 "What a performance.
 What heart from both girls.
 Just the most stunning fight I've seen.
 To see it here at MSG, in this kind of environment, amazing."

-The scorecards is likely to divide fans after Taylor survived a treacherous fifth round and took the most damage of both fighters.
+The scorecards are likely to divide fans after Taylor survived a treacherous fifth round and took the most damage of both fighters.

 - Reaction and analysis - how Taylor beat Serrano, as it happened